Driven by

 CRAFTSMANSHIP AND TRADITION

 “Strahler” are called the crystal and mineral seekers, especially in Switzerland.
 These crystal seekers have been known since Roman times.
-Through exhibited finds, the spotlights also contributed significantly to the understanding of the Alps and their geology!
+Through exhibited finds, the Strahlers also contributed significantly to the understanding of the Alps and their geology!

 THE PASSION